Surgical Procedures: Oophorectomy

 - No tub bathing, sexual intercourse or anything in the vagina (tampons, douching, etc) until instructed by your healthcare provider.
 Bloody to light vaginal discharge is normal.

-- Stairs as tolerated.
+- Use stairs as tolerated.

 - Do not drive while taking narcotic pain medication.